 The policy defines actions constituting corruption and bribery, concerns engagement with third parties, gives information about incident reporting channels and defines the responsibilities of management and employees.
-The policy will be a part of the Group's Code of Contact.
+The policy is a part of the Group's Code of Contact.

-The Group has no knowledge of material malpractices but monitors the situation continuously and will pay attention to the compliance with the new anti-corruption and bribery policy.
+The Group has no knowledge of material malpractices but monitors the situation continuously and pays attention to the compliance with the new anti-corruption and bribery policy.